SelecTree: Tree Detail

-Leaves Pinnately Compound Odd, Glossy Dark Green, No Change, Evergreen.
+Leaves Pinnately Compound Odd, Dark Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Green or White.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Red Drupe, Medium (0.50 - 1.50 inches), fruiting in Summer Edible and Wildlife use it.